 An arrest warrant is a warrant that the police apply for when they believe they have enough evidence to arrest someone for a crime.
 While some arrests can occur without a warrant if the officer has probable cause, such as in a case where the officer personally sees a crime like vandalism being committed, most arrests require a warrant issued by a judge.
 If the judge reviews the officers’ application and believes probable cause exists, they will issue an arrest warrant for the individual on the charges described.

 A big difference between a bench warrant is an arrest warrant is that police will usually act immediately on an arrest warrant by coming to your home, place of work, or wherever you are to place you under arrest.
 They will not wait around until you get pulled over on a traffic violation.
-As soon as you are arrested, you or a loved one should reach out to an experienced criminal defense attorney like those at The Law Offices of Lloyd Long.
+As soon as you are arrested, you or a loved one should reach out to an experienced criminal defense attorney like those at The Liberty Law Team.
 Our Philadelphia bail hearing attorneys can work to get you quickly released from custody and then turn to dealing with getting the underlying charges downgraded or dismissed.

 Search Warrants in Philadelphia

 Much like with an arrest warrant, the police make an application for a search warrant to a judge, who can grant or deny it.
 The officers will usually apply for a search warrant when they believe that there is evidence in the defendant’s home, place of business, or somewhere else under the defendant’s control, like your car in DUI cases.
 In certain exigent circumstances, the police can search your private property without a warrant, but most of the time, they cannot conduct a warrantless search unless you consent.
-If officers show up to your home or business without a warrant and ask for your consent to search, you should not consent and instead should contact an experienced criminal defense lawyer like those at The Law Offices of Lloyd Long right away.
+If officers show up to your home or business without a warrant and ask for your consent to search, you should not consent and instead should contact an experienced criminal defense lawyer like those at The Liberty Law Team right away.

 If the police show up with a search warrant, you will have to allow them to search your home or whatever property under your control the warrant allows them to search.
 However, you should still contact an attorney right away, as we will want to examine the warrant to make sure it has been properly issued.
 Furthermore, the judge typically issues the warrant for a limited scope of time and area, but sometimes the police will exceed this scope and search in places not covered by the warrant.
 In addition, the police cannot, for example, look in a small jewelry box if the item they are searching for is a large gun.
 Our lawyers will file a motion to bar any evidence obtained from an illegal or overbroad search from being used against you in a criminal case.